dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

   stage.

 * Tables and indexes cannot be dropped once created.
-Support for dropping tables and indexes will be added in a future release of SimpleDBM.
+Support for dropping tables and indexes will be added in a future release of SimpleDBM_.

 * Table structures are limited in the type of columns you can have.
 At present Varchar, DateTime, Number and Integer types are supported.
-More data types will be available in a future release of SimpleDBM.
+More data types will be available in a future release of SimpleDBM_.

 * Null columns cannot be indexed.